An Isomonodromy Interpretation of the Hypergeometric Solution of the Elliptic Painlev\'e Equation (and Generalizations): Semiclassical biorthogonal elliptic functions

 Note that if $u_{2m+4}u_{2m+5}=pq$, then the corresponding factors of the density cancel, and thus we reduce to the order $m-1$ density.
-Also, it will be convenient to multiply the integrands by theta functions, not elliptic functions, which has the effect of shifting the balancing condition.
+Also, it will be convenient to multiply the integrands by theta functions, not elliptic functions; such multiplication has the ef\/fect of shifting the ba\-lan\-cing condition.
 (The extent of the required shift can be determined via the observation that multiplying a parameter by $q$ multiplies the integrand by a $p$-theta function; in any event, we will give the explicit balancing condition for each of the integrals appearing below.)